yowainwright/yowainwright/README.md

 #### Hey!

-I enjoy building with code and architecture - probably a little too much.
-I guess it's okay, considering I do it for work!<br>
+I enjoy creating.
+Here, I do it with software.<br>
-When I'm not writing software, I enjoy creating, generally, and [fitness](https://www.strava.com/athletes/722335).<br>
+When I'm not writing software, I create art, am learning to build things with tools and enjoy [fitness](https://www.strava.com/athletes/722335).<br>

-I write articles on my blog, [Jeffry.in](https://jeffry.in), & have written articles for [CSS-Tricks](https://css-tricks.com/?s=yowainwright).<br>
+I write articles on [Jeffry.in](https://jeffry.in), & have written articles for [CSS-Tricks](https://css-tricks.com/?s=yowainwright).<br>
-I've presented at [JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE) on the benefits of CI/CD tools.
-I've worked and work on a few OSS teams; helping where I can.
+I've presented at [JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE) on the benefits of CI/CD tools and  I've worked on a few OSS teams; helping where I can.

 Most my open source is in JavaScript but I greatly enjoy Go and Python—really any modality.